-- If it is a charge you did not make or if you are unable to reach an acceptable resolution, select that transaction on-line and click on the dispute button.
+- If it is a charge you did not make or if you are unable to reach an acceptable resolution, select that transaction on-line and click on the dispute button and follow the instructions.
 Select the dispute reason, input your phone number, submit, and follow instructions in the message box.

 - Notify Marilyn Leek of the disputed charge.

 - Charge the amount to your default general ledger number.
 It can take two to three billing cycles for the amount to be credited to your account.
 Then use that same account number for the credit when it comes through on your account.

 8 – Procurement Card Check-Out Procedures